-On the fly close windows, awnings and doors, release guy ropes and PosibraceTM VelcroTM points that attach the fly to the poles and unhook all base hooks.
-You can now remove fly from tent.
+On the fly close windows, awnings and doors.
+Release guy ropes and PosibraceTM VelcroTM tab points that attach the fly to the poles and unhook all base hooks.

+Remove fly from the tent.
 Lay fly flat on ground and fold fly in half, third or quarters.
 The width of the folded fly should be the length of the pole bag, see Figure 10.

-Zip close doors and windows, collapse the tent by removing and disassembling the poles in the reverse order of the assembly instructions.
+Unzip the doors and windows, collapse the tent by removing and disassembling the poles in the reverse order of the assembly instructions.
 Place the poles in the pole carry bag and tie shut.